HannaRV/iot-dashboard/README.md

 - Bidirectional device control — toggle the LED from the dashboard
 - Time-series data persistence with automatic 7-day retention
 - Same-origin deployment — Express serves both API and static frontend
-- Defensive firmware with `try/except` per blocking call and reconnect-with-backoff
+- Resilient firmware that gracefully handles broker disconnects and sensor errors

 ---